 U.S. Woman And Family Freed After 5 Years In Captivity In Afghanistan

-An American woman, her Canadian husband and their young children have been freed after five years in captivity by an extremist group in Afghanistan, Pakistan's military said Thursday.
+An American woman, her Canadian husband and their three young children have been freed after five years in captivity by an extremist group in Afghanistan, the White House said Thursday.

 Caitlan Coleman, now 32, was seven months pregnant when she and her husband, Josh Boyle, were abducted in 2012 while on a trip to Afghanistan.